wl4g/shardingproxy/README.md

 ### 1.1 Preparing MySQL MGR cluster for testing

-- You first need to prepare a multi-instance database cluster for testing, here is `MySQL Group Replication` as an example.
+- You first need to prepare a multi-instance DB cluster for testing, here is `MySQL Group Replication` as an example.
 Refer docs to: [Deploy MGR high-availability production cluster based on Docker](https://blogs.wl4g.com/archives/2477)

 - Assuming that the MGR cluster is now ready as follows: